Frequently Asked Questions

 Why is it so expensive to hire a PR or social media team?

-An effective PR or social media strategy takes time, consistency, and a lot of behind-the-scenes work.
-You’re not just paying for someone to post content or send emails; you’re paying for their experience, media connections, and understanding of what actually gets noticed.
-For many small businesses, you don’t need a full agency.
-You just need the right foundation and a little guidance to handle things yourself confidently.
+Because good strategy takes time, consistency, and a lot of work that happens behind the scenes.
+You’re not just paying for someone to post content or send emails.
+You’re paying for their experience, their media contacts, and their understanding of what actually gets noticed.
+For most small businesses, you don’t need a full agency.
+You need the right foundation and enough knowledge to handle things yourself with confidence.

 Can I handle my own PR and social media?

 Probably, at least to start.
-Most small businesses and grassroots groups don’t need a full-time PR firm or social media team.
+Most small businesses don’t need a full-time PR firm or social media team.
 You just need to show up online consistently so people can find you.
-Media coverage or viral moments are great bonuses, but your goal is steady visibility, not perfection.
+Media coverage and viral moments are great when they happen, but your real goal is steady visibility, not perfection.

 Do I need to be on every social media platform?